 What Is CMX Cable?

-CMX cable is a type of ethernet cable that has an outdoor rated jacket.
-The CMX jacket gives the cable the ability to be installed outside in conditions such as sun (UV protection) and rain.
-The jacket material for CMX cable is Polyethylene (PE).
-This type of material is stronger and more durable than other types such as CM or CMR rating which give it the ability to last outdoors.
-It is suitable for direct installs in the sun or rain.
+CMX cable is a type of twisted pair ethernet cable that has an outdoor rated jacket.
+It is used to create data transmissions to your network devices and can also be run to security systems.
+The CMX jacket gives the cable the ability to be installed outside in harsh environments such as sun (UV protection) and rain.
+The jacket material for CMX ethernet cable is Polyethylene (PE).
+This type of material has high impact protection and is more durable than other types such as CM Communication cable , CMR Riser cable, or CMP Plenum cable.
+It is suitable for outdoor use in the sun or rain.
 The great thing about outdoor cable is also the ability to be directly buried.
 With its stronger jacket it gives the cable the functionality to be buried or trenched underground and out of sight.
-Making this cable perfect for installs between buildings or in your backyard.
+Making this cable perfect for installs between commercial buildings, on the side of your house or in your backyard.

 Is CMX Cable Waterproof?